evolution-linux/evolution-docs/README.md

-# Void Docs
+# Evolution Docs

-Welcome to the Void documentation.
-This repository contains the source data behind <https://docs.voidlinux.org/>.
+Welcome to the EvolutionOS documentation.
+This repository contains the source data behind <https://evolution-linux.github.io/wiki/>.
 Contributing to this repository follows the same protocol as the packages tree.
 For details, please read [CONTRIBUTING](./CONTRIBUTING.md).

 ## Building

-The [res/build.sh](./res/build.sh) script builds HTML, roff and PDF versions of the Void documentation and the `void-docs.1` man page.
-It requires the following Void packages:
+The [res/build.sh](./res/build.sh) script builds HTML, roff and PDF versions of the Evolution documentation and the `evolution-docs.1` man page.
+It requires the following Evolution packages:

 - `mdBook`
 - `findutils`